Paresh95/Word-Embeddings-Flask-REST-API/README.md

 In this GitHub repo I have not included the dataset or model as they were too large to upload.
 Please follow steps outlined to obtain them before using this app.

-1) Download the contents of this GitHub repository.
+1) Download the contents of this GitHub repository

 2) Download the [Google News data](https://code.google.com/archive/p/word2vec/).
 It can be found under the section titled `Pre-trained word and phrase vectors`.
 The file is called `GoogleNews-vectors-negative300.bin.gz`.